Lead Economist, ECB (on leave from IMF). Working on fintech, liquidity, regulation, and crises.

 - At the Bank of England:

 - Lev Ratnovski is Lead Economist at the European Central Bank (Directorate General Research), on leave from the International Monetary Fund (Research Department).
-Mr. Ratnovski works on financial sector issues, including topics such as fintech, shadow banking, global liquidity, and financial and sovereign crises.
+He works on financial sector issues, such as fintech, liquidity, regulation, and crises.
 At the IMF, he covered Canada, China, Korea, Mongolia, Ireland, Spain, Portugal, Ukraine, and USA.
 Mr. Ratnovski has published in Review of Finance, Journal of Financial Intermediation, Journal of Banking and Finance, and Economic Policy.
 His work has been cited by Bloomberg, Economist, and Reuters.
-Mr. Ratnovski started his career at the Bank of England, after receiving a Ph.D. from the University of Amsterdam.
+Mr. Ratnovski started his career at the Bank of England after receiving a Ph.D. from the University of Amsterdam.